jamesrobertsjr/Hardware-101/README.md

 ## Software Setup

-We will use the Arduino IDE to write programs to send to our Arduino.
+We will use the Arduino IDE to write programs for our Arduino.
 This software will allow us to write code on our laptops, then send the program to the Arduino to run on the device.

 Install the Arduino software for your OS here: <https://www.arduino.cc/en/software>